stevenwhatever123/GoogleHash2020/README.md

 and coming up with some better algorithm, I am able to score 13,137,222 points, which makes my team being on the 91th place in United Kingdom in Extended Round (not bad).

+Tried some better algorithm for sorting the order of the libraries, but turns out it didn't work as expected, so I stick to prioritise libraries with smaller signing up time and leave the rest of my testing code here.

 <li>Score for example a: 21</li>
 <li>Score for example b: 4,581,800</li>
 <li>Score for example c: 2,441,996</li>